Skip to main content

 • Key requirements expected: Full fiber composition with recycled content percentages, Product Environmental Footprint (PEF) score, supply chain traceability to raw material origin, substances of concern, durability test results, care and repair instructions

-3. Electronics and ICT Products — Expected 2027-2028
+3. Electronics and ICT Products — No Dedicated Delegated Act Yet

 • Key requirements expected: Repairability score, spare parts availability, battery replaceability, critical mineral content, software support lifetime, recycled content in chassis and components

-4. Furniture — Expected 2028
+4. Furniture — Expected 2028; Mattresses — Expected 2029

 • Key requirements expected: Wood origin certification (FSC/PEFC equivalent), recycled material percentages, chemical treatment data, disassembly instructions for end-of-life

-5. Steel and Aluminium — Expected 2027-2028
+5. Iron & Steel — Expected 2026; Aluminium — Expected 2027

 Industrial materials used in construction, automotive, and manufacturing supply chains are included due to their carbon intensity and the strategic importance of recycled content tracking for the EU's industrial decarbonisation targets.
+Iron and steel has the earliest indicative delegated-act adoption year of any ESPR product group (2026); aluminium follows at 2027.

 6. Chemicals and Intermediate Products — Long-term